mendix/docs/content/en/docs/appstore/modules/mendix-sso.md

 ### 5.3 Using the Administration module

-The [Administration](https://marketplace.mendix.com/link/component/23513) module versions 1.3.X (for example 1.3.2) and 2.1.X (for example 2.1.2) contain a set of microflows to configure Mendix SSO to use **Administration.Account** as the user entity.
+The [Administration](https://marketplace.mendix.com/link/component/23513) module v1.3.X (for example 1.3.2) and 2.1.X (for example 2.1.2) contain a set of microflows to configure Mendix SSO to use **Administration.Account** as the user entity.
 Follow the instructions in [Using the Administration Module with Mendix SSO](/appstore/modules/administration/#use-with-mendix-sso) to use the Administration module with Mendix SSO.

 ## 6 Tokens